Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 24 trips daily across all routes, which translates to about 13 weekly trips per stop.
+One route services these stops, offering 170 weekly passenger trips collectively.
+On average, there are 24 daily trips across all routes, equating to approximately 13 weekly trips per stop.

 Frequently Asked Questions - Transport